 Please be aware that you will be contacted should we become concerned about your absences.
 The college policy is to withdraw a student from a course if they do not attend for 4 consecutive weeks.
 The Student Loans Company will be informed of your withdrawal and will then stop any future payments to your account.
-Therefore, it is important that you contact the Deputy Head of Department/Programme Manager if you are going to be absent for any length of time.
+Therefore, it is important that you contact the Programme Manager Eloise Layton if you are going to be absent for any length of time.